 If you can’t measure it, you can’t improve it.

 - Peter Drucker.

-It worth noticing there's a variety of solutions to improve reporting in Jira and creating useful Jira dashboards for multiple projects, and you can find them from different apps in the Atlassian Marketplace; that's why, this time we'll review some of these solutions that, together with Projectrak, will enhance the tracking of projects in Jira.
+It is worth noticing there's a variety of solutions to improve reporting in Jira and create useful Jira dashboards for multiple projects, and you can find them from different apps in the Atlassian Marketplace; that's why, this time we'll review some of these solutions that, together with Projectrak, will enhance the tracking of projects in Jira.

 Although it has been in the Marketplace for over a year, this app is quickly carving a niche within many customers' facilities due to its simplicity.
 This app takes Jira reports to another level without a BI (Business Intelligence) tool's complexity.
 This app is available for both Cloud and Data Center.

 Do you want to try this app?
 Pass by their website and directly work with it at an interactive playground.

 Old Street Solutions, the creators of this app, launched a version integrated with Projectrak, which will enhance users’ capacity to track projects through the reports provided by Custom Charts: